Day One – Arrival in Lima

 - If you would like to spend a night staying overnight on the beautiful Isla del Sol in the middle of Lake Titicaca then just let us know!
 There’s no better way to experience the peace and tranquility of the Lake, or to experience the richness of the colours at sunset, and the purity of the night skies here...

-Day Eleven – Tour of La Paz and Moon Valley
+Day Ten – Tour of La Paz and Moon Valley

 La Paz is famous as a city of contrasts, from the modern skyscrapers of the centre, through to the faded grandeur of the colonial churches and public buildings.
 Today’s half-day tour will allow you to see the highlights of the city such as the famous Witches Market and the best of the colonial architecture, before heading out of the city to the famous Moon Valley, where centuries of erosion have created some truly other-worldly landscapes that have to be seen to be believed.
 (B/L)

-Day Twelve - Free Day in La Paz
+Day Eleven - Free Day in La Paz

 You will have the whole of today to explore La Paz.
 It is like nowhere else in South America and filled with grand, if crumbling colonial architecture, which together with its Witches’ Market and Coca Museum, make it one of the most enjoyable cities to visit on the continent.
 (B)